-Here are the top 4 Hydro Flask alternatives you can easily find online.
+Here are the top 4 best Hydro Flask alternatives you can easily find online.

 Those looking for a nearly identical bottle to Hydro Flask minus the price tag, then the Klear Bottle is about as close as you can get.
 Klear Bottle is an insulated stainless steel sports water bottle available in the ever popular 32 oz size.

 In terms of outward appearance and construction, it looks nearly identical to Hydro Flask.
 In fact, some Amazon reviewers claim it is so similar that they wouldn’t be surprised if it came from the same factory.